Thomas Szasz: Abolition of involuntary commitment

-Abolish insanity defense
+Abolition of the insanity defense

 Szasz advocated for the removal of the insanity defense.
 Just as legal systems work on the presumption that a person is innocent until proven guilty, individuals accused of crimes should not be presumed incompetent simply because a doctor or psychiatrist labels them as such.
-Mental incompetence should be assessed like any other form of incompetence, i.e., by purely legal and judicial means with the right of representation and appeal by the accused.
+Mental incompetence should be assessed like any other form of incompetence, i.e., by purely legal and judicial means, with the right of representation and appeal by the accused.
 Szasz believed that testimony about the mental competence of a defendant should not be admissible in trials.
 Szasz compared psychiatric testimony in court to religious testimony, suggesting that both lack empirical grounding.
 Szasz argued that the insanity defense was a legal tactic invented to circumvent the punishments of the church, which at the time included confiscation of the property of those who committed suicide, often leaving widows and orphans destitute.
 Only an insane person would do such a thing to his widow and children, it was successfully argued.
 This is legal mercy masquerading as medicine, according to Szasz.

 Right to drugs

 According to Szasz, drug addiction is not a "disease" to be cured through legal drugs but a social habit.
 Szasz also argued in favor of a free market for drugs.
 He criticized the war on drugs, arguing that using drugs is in fact a victimless crime.
 Prohibition itself constituted the crime.
 He argued that the war on drugs leads states to do things that would have never been considered half a century before, such as prohibiting a person from ingesting certain substances or interfering in other countries to impede the production of certain plants, e.g. coca eradication plans, or the campaigns against opium; both are traditional plants opposed by the Western world.
 Although Szasz was skeptical about the merits of psychotropic medications, he favored the repeal of drug prohibition.
 Szasz also drew analogies between the persecution of the drug-using minority and the persecution of Jewish and homosexual minorities.

 The Nazis spoke of having a "Jewish problem".
 We now speak of having a drug-abuse problem.
 Actually, "Jewish problem" was the name the Germans gave to their persecution of the Jews; "drug-abuse problem" is the name we give to the persecution of people who use certain drugs.